SamiAljamal/Csharp_GroupProject/README.md

 Have CRUD functionality for a category of jobs | --- | ---
 View all jobs in a company | --- | ---
 View all jobs in a category | --- | ---
-View all jobs most suited to an account's profile/resume | --- | ---
-Create a keywords list with the most common words used in a job description | --- | --- View all jobs in a company that contain a specific keyword | --- | --- View all jobs in a category that contain a specific keyword | --- | --- View a list of top keywords for a company | --- | --- View a list of top keywords for a category | --- | ---
+Allow user to log into their account by a custom username | --- | --- View all jobs most suited to an account's resume | --- | --- Create a keywords list with the most common words used in a job description | --- | --- View a list of top keywords for a job's company | --- | --- View a list of top keywords for a job's category | --- | --- View all jobs in a company that contain a specific keyword | --- | --- View all jobs in a category that contain a specific keyword | --- | ---

 ## Future Features